tarosky/k8s-mongo-ha/README.md

-# k8s-mongo-ha
-Kubernetes MongoDB with High Availability
+# Kubernetes MongoDB with High Availability

+Sample of Kubernetes MongoDB and a utility Image implemented using StatefulSet.

+# Requirements

+* Kubernetes 1.5
+* MongoDB 3.4